 Depending on which goods or services your sole proprietorship provides, you’ll likely be required to pay corresponding business taxes.
 Most commonly, businesses in Maine are required to pay sales tax and use tax.
 To establish your tax liabilities and register online to pay your business taxes, use the Maine Revenue Service’s Tax Registration Service.

-There isn’t a requirement in Maine for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Maine for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Maine business licenses and permits to operate in a compliant fashion.

 Maine has many business licenses ranging from gaming licenses and liquor licenses to lodging permits.
 Depending on the industry in which your sole proprietorship operates, it’s likely you’ll need one (or several) of these state-level licenses.